Thom polynomials relative to prescribed maps around the boundary: Definition of relative Thom polynomials

+is defined (if $q = 1$, we also require the above conditions).
 To compare this class to the Thom polynomial, we consider the mod $2$ reduction of the local system $\{\pi_{q-1}(X - \ol{\eta})\}$ as follows.
 Since the complement $X - \ol{\eta}$ is $(q-2)$-connected, by the Hurewicz theorem and the Alexander duality, we have

-where $or$ denotes the orientation sheaf on $\ol{\eta}$ (recall that a singularity type carries a fundamental class).
+where $or$ denotes the orientation sheaf on $\ol{\eta}$.
 Then we have the mod $2$ reduction